fasa79/django-todoapp/README.md

 ### Running the project locally

-First, clone the repository to the local machine:
+First, clone the repository to the local machine: <br />
 `git clone https://github.com/fasa79/django-todoapp.git`

 Then install the requirements